DelphinusLab/zkwasm-book/c4_cloud/c1_typescript.md

 # Typescript SDK for connecting with ZKWASM cloud.

 ## Introduction
-zkWasm-service-helper(https://github.com/DelphinusLab/zkWasm-service-helper) is a typscript library to help communicate with zkwasm cloud service.
-It provides common APIS for ZKWASM application developers to use the cloud proving service to generate ZKWASM proofs.
+zkWasm-service-helper(https://github.com/DelphinusLab/zkWasm-service-helper) is a typescript library to help communicate with zkwasm cloud service.
+It provides common APIs for ZKWASM application developers to use the cloud proving service to generate ZKWASM proofs.

 ## How to use it
 The default RPC point for ZKWASM cloud is "https://rpc.zkwasmhub.com:8090".
 This lib main provide a ZkWasmServiceHelper class to help user to communicate to this RPC endpoint.
-It mainly provides the following APIs to perform proving tasks and query informations about submitted tasks.
+It mainly provides the following APIs to perform proving tasks and query information about submitted tasks.

 Example APIs:
 * async queryImage(md5: string);